mlrun/mlrun/docs/feature-store/sources-targets.md

 {py:meth}`~mlrun.datastore.ParquetTarget` is the default target for offline data.
 The Parquet file is ideal for fetching large sets of data for training.

+{py:meth}`~mlrun.datastore.ParquetTarget` is the default target for offline data.
+The Parquet file is ideal for fetching large sets of data for training.

 ### Partitioning

 When writing data to a ParquetTarget, you can use partitioning.
 Partitioning organizes data